What is Serverless Computing? Exploring Azure Functions

 Azure Functions

-Azure functions are serverless compute modal element which runs code on demand and without the need for hosting it on a server.
-This also frees us from any kind of application architecture complexity as we only write the code which is required to perform a specific task.
+• Azure functions are serverless compute modal element that runs code on demand and without the need for hosting it on a server.

-Key Features
+Key Features of Azure Functions

-4. Security - Http Triggered Functions can be secured using OAuth Identity providers such as Azure AD.
+4. Security - HTTPTriggered Functions can be secured using OAuth Identity Providers such as Azure AD.
 The token generated using AD can be passed into the HTTP request header which can be validated in the code.

-3. Provide the function app name, resource group, hosting plan and storage account details and click create.
+3. Provide the function app name, resource group, hosting plan, and storage account details, and click Create.

 5. Click on the add (+) symbol to add an Azure function.